oneapi-src/SYCLomatic/docs/dev_guide/migration/debug-with-codepin.rst

     Result[3]: (2, 3, 4)
     */

-After building and executing ``dpct_output/example.dp.cpp`` and ``dpct_output_debug/example.cu``, following report will be generated.
+After building and executing ``dpct_output/example.dp.cpp`` and ``dpct_output_debug/example.cu``, the following report will be generated.

 .. figure:: /_images/codepin_example_report.png

-The report helps the user to identify where the runtime behaivor of the CUDA and the SYCL version start diverge.
+The report helps the user to identify where the runtime behavior of the CUDA and the SYCL version start to diverge from one another.